cscorley/dissertation/chapters/4_results/1_flt.md

 real-time.
 This is a much closer evaluation of an FLT to it being used in an actual development environment.
 Table \ref{table:feature_location_rq2}
 summarizes the results of each subject system when evaluated at the file-level.
-In each of the tables, we bold the greater of the two MRRs.
-Again, since our goal is to show that temporal considerations must be given during FLT evaluation, we only care about statistical significance when the MRR is in favor of batch.
+In each of the tables, I bold the greater of the two MRRs.
+Again, since the goal is to show that temporal considerations must be given during FLT evaluation, I only care about statistical significance when the MRR is in favor of batch.

 There is an improvement in favor of historical simulation in MRR for only 1 of